minextu/android_prebuilts_prebuiltapks/README.md

 # Prebuilt APKs

 This is a collection of FOSS APKs, coupled with the respective Android.mk for an easy integration in the Android build system.
 These are just the official unmodified prebuilt binaries.
+In case from microg from the microg website, in other cases from fdroid to allow update via fdroid.
+The microg repository is added to fdroid to allow updates if needed.

-You can add them to your devices .mk file by using their name in PRODUCT_PACKAGES
+This was created for my personal use.

-for example microg with on device location backends and online adress translation:
+You can add them to a device .mk file by using their name in PRODUCT_PACKAGES For example microg with on device location backends and online adress translation:

 PRODUCT_PACKAGES += \
    GmsCore \